 You can link Instagram with Facebook or Twitter, and when you upload photos to Instagram, you can share them on other social networks as well.
 Instagram’s effects, filters, and borders enhance photos and make them more visually appealing.
 Regardless of the platform, social media posts with photos gain more views, likes, comments, and retweets.

 This encourages interaction between users, and people who follow your church’s account can comment on your photos.

 Instagram can also help your church target a younger demographic, as 90 percent of users are under the age of 35.
 Like other social media applications, Instagram’s terms of service requires users to be at least 13 years old.

 Ways to use Instagram

-Instagram and social media, in general, provide a warm, inviting, way to promote your church’s happenings.
+Social media in general can provide a warm, inviting, way to promote your church’s happenings.
 You can generate buzz about events and services by posting short promotional videos inviting people or showing behind the scenes footage of your praise band rehearsing so people know what’s in store when they visit.
 Or, create a fun image with a quote from the sermon or a Bible verse and share it.

 You can also use Instagram to drive traffic to your church’s website.
 You can include your church website’s URL in the photo as well as the photo description, so users can get information on service times and locations.

 Hashtags are a great way to aggregate similar photos on Instagram.
 If your church hosts a large event or sermon series, you can create a hashtag centered around it.
 When you or others include this hashtag on pictures or videos, Instagram crowd sources the photo with other pictures tagged with that hashtag.
 If you use relevant hashtags, more people will see your posts.